lucian-loco/WAT---Weibull-Analysis-Tool/README.md

-# HIT Data Provider
+# WAT - Weibull Analysis Tool

 ## Introduction

-This repository contains Python scripts for processing and serving data through a web server.
+This repository contains Python scripts for Weibull analysis through a web server as a tool.
 Additionally, it includes a Dockerfile to facilitate running the server inside a container.
 The container images are stored in the registry associated with this repository.

-## Endpoints
+## Endpoint

-Below you will find a list of endpoints provided by the server.
+Below you will find the endpoint provided by the server.
 Once the server is up, you can access them by opening http(s)://your-server-address/**endpoint**.
 If an endpoint requires parameters, you can pass them using http(s)://your-server-address/endpoint?**param1=value1&param2=value2&param3=value3**, etc.

-### weibull
+### Weibull analysis

 Parameters:
 * part - equipment code for the part to be analyzed (e.g. HCCTRI)

 Returns an image presenting a Weibull probability plot for the requested part.

-### crate/new

-Parameters: (none)

-Opens draw.io editor with a blank diagram.
-Preloads HIT draw.io shape libraries (from HIT project on cernbox).

-### crate/edit

-Parameters:
-* name - name of the crate to be shown
-* face - (optional) selects the side of the crate to be shown ('front' or 'back')

-Opens draw.io editor with a diagram showing modules installed in a specific crate.
-Preloads HIT draw.io shape libraries (from HIT project on cernbox).
-The diagram is drawn using data from CCDE (installed modules) and LayoutDB (modules positioning).

-## Development

-This project is currently deployed in the [CERN OpenShift](https://paas.cern.ch) instance (`hit-data` project) and can be accessed via https://hit-data.app.cern.ch.
-Each time there is a new commit pushed to the master branch, the project will be automatically rebuilt and redeployed (with certain delay, up to 30 minutes).
-Changes to both Python scripts and Dockerfile will be taken into account.

 ### Environment variables